hammerheim-game/hammerheim-rules/8-scenarios.md

 Defending player is the one who captured the warband member in question.

-They may set up the map as they please, with a central building (or building superplex) in the middle of the board.
+They may set up the board as they please, with a central building (or building superplex) in the middle of the board.

 ### The Prisoner
 The prisoner and their gear are set up in the central building as described above.
 The prisoner may not act until they are freed.
+Their gear is kept in a chest, and the two need not be kept together.

 The defender is not allowed to attack or “execute” their prisoner, but must attempt to drive off the rescuers.
 Once the captive is freed, however, they are fair game.

 A prisoner is free to move and fight once cut free by a friendly fighter.
-The friend moves into base contact with them and spends the rest of the turn cutting them free; the rescuer may not shoot, cast spells, and fight in hand-to-hand or anything else at all.
+The friend moves into base contact with them and spends the rest of the turn cutting them free; the rescuer may not shoot, cast spells, fight in hand-to-hand combat, or do anything else at all.

 Once freed, the prisoner may move and attack normally.
 Note that the captive has no weapons or other equipment until they reclaims their own (or if the friendly fighter gives them something).
 The attacking warband can reclaim the captive's gear by moving into base contact with the chest.
 As above, it takes the rest of an attacker's turn to open the chest.

 If the model who opens the
-chest later comes in contact with the prisoner, they may give the prisoner all of their old gear and re-mount if they had one.
+chest later comes in contact with the prisoner, they may give the prisoner all their old gear.

 ##### Set-Up
 The warband that captured the Hero is automatically the